Pelham is known to be one of the fastest growing cities in the state of Alabama.

 The boats are reasonably priced to rent, and it’s a fun day out for all the family.

-If you enjoy sampling craft beers during your travels, hang out at The Beer Hog in Pelham.
+If you enjoy sampling craft beers during your travels just as much as I do, hang out at The Beer Hog in Pelham.
 With over 300 craft bottled beers on the shelf, 65 beers on tap, and a whole host of regional Alabama wines, there’s a drink to suit all tastes.

 The quaint wooden bar building has an outdoor patio, 50-inch TV’s which showcase sports, and live music events guaranteed to get your feet tapping.